Information for Parents and Carers

 What is PACT?

 PACT is a partnership between a therapist and you as the parent or caregiver of a neurodiverse or autistic child.
 A short video (around 10 minutes) of you and your child interacting or playing together is reviewed within each PACT session.
 The short video recordings may be made and sent to the therapist in advance or created during the session, depending on how your therapist delivers PACT.
-You then watch the video with the therapist, selecting and reviewing video clips together to identify and discuss your child’s communication strategies.
-The therapist will support you identify positive moments and discover what will work best for your child.
-The therapist guides each PACT session with individual step-by-step strategies to build your child's social communication skills.
+You then watch the video with the therapist, selecting and reviewing video clips together to identify and discuss your child's communication strategies.
+The therapist will support you in identifying positive moments and discovering what will work best for your child.
+The therapist guides each PACT session with step-by-step strategies to build your child's social communication skills.
 PACT is suitable for children who use sentences and those who use few or no words (aged 2-11 years).
 Children who use spoken words will also be supported in developing language and conversational skills.
 Please feel free to view and share the PACT parent flyer.

 How is PACT delivered?

-Before starting PACT, the therapist will offer an initial meeting to discuss your child’s development and current strengths and needs.
+Before starting PACT, the therapist will offer an initial meeting to discuss your child's development and current strengths and needs.
 They will also ask about your experience as a family.
 PACT sessions will last around 1 hour, and you will see your PACT therapist for 12 sessions every two weeks for six months.
 You will be asked to do 30 minutes of daily practice of the PACT strategies between the sessions during play or interaction in daily activities with your child.
-Your therapist takes 15 minutes to preview your videos and 15 minutes to write and send you the practise programme.
+Your therapist takes 15 minutes to preview your videos and 15 minutes to write and send you the practice programme.
 Further maintenance sessions are available to generalise the therapy goals into everyday life/ routines and different contexts to create sustained change.

 Why PACT?